johnmogi/CICD_pipeline1_terraform_build/README.md

 production staging
 TF_VAR_machines=3 | TF_VAR_machines= 2

-once begun do 'az login' and then do the following: transfer the following files to the terraform providers.tf
+once begun do 'az login' and then do the following:<br/>
+transfer the following files to the terraform providers.tf

 <pre>